snukky/wikiedits/README.md

 the [WikEd Error Corpus](http://romang.home.amu.edu.pl/wiked/wiked.html) --- a
 corpus of corrective Wikipedia edits:

-This is a new version of the library and it is *not compatible* with the old version!
-See branch `oldversion` if you need older scripts.
+This is a new version of the library and it is **not compatible** with the old version!
+Back to commit 163d771 if you need old scripts.

 Requirements
 ------------